CosmWasm/book/src/wasmd-quick-start/preparing-account.md

 ...
 ```

-As a result of this command, you got information about just the prepared account.
+As a result of this command, you get information about just the prepared account.
 Two things are relevant here:
 * address is your identity in the blockchain
 * mnemonic (omitted by myself in the example) is 12 words that allow you to recreate an account so you can use it, for
 example, from a different machine